Psychevus/WebSocket-ChatApp/README.md

   an X25519 handshake.
 Messages are encrypted client-side before being sent.
 - Group conversations are encrypted at rest with BYOK-managed keys.
 Tenant keys are stored in AWS KMS following a pattern similar to Slack EKM.
-- Pluggable data-loss-prevention hooks scan outgoing messages
+- Pluggable data-loss-prevention hooks scan outgoing messages and can integrate with external services like the Nightfall DLP API
 - Per-room retention policies with legal hold and S3 export
 - Ephemeral messages that self-destruct after a short TTL
 - Two-factor authentication for account logins
-- Immutable audit logs streamed to Kafka for SIEM integration
+- Immutable, SHA-chained audit logs streamed to Kafka for SIEM integration
 - Enterprise identity via SAML 2.0 and OpenID Connect
 - SCIM-based user provisioning
 - Role-based access control (Owner, Admin, Analyst)